Frequently Asked Questions

 After the application deadline has passed, your education and experience will be evaluated based upon the job-related evaluation criteria listed in the job announcement.
 Those individuals who are determined to be best qualified by this evaluation will be selected for an interview.
 For faculty positions, this determination is made by a committee.
 For non-teaching staff positions, this determination is made by the hiring supervisor.
 The final selection for full-time faculty positions is made by the Superintendent-President; the final selection for classified, non-teaching staff positions is made by the hiring supervisor.
 All applicants will be notified of their selection or non-selection.

 Human Resources accept online applications for our Adjunct Pools on an ongoing basis.
 Applicants must complete the online application and attach the appropriate mandatory documents.
-We are no longer accepting paper applications and other materials by mail.
-Please start out by going to https://jobs.sbcc.edu and follow the directions.
+Please start out by going to https://jobs.sbcc.edu and follow the instructions.

 When there is a need for an Adjunct Faculty, the department chair will contact the applicant directly for an interview.
 Once hired by the department chair, Human Resources will send out a new hire packet for processing.

 There is often a need to hire individuals to do part-time temporary non-teaching hourly staff work.
 The type of work available varies widely, from clerical and custodial to food service and security.
 Interested individuals should contact their department of interest directly.
 Individuals are selected and hired by the actual department on an as-needed basis.
 Hours of work are limited to 19.5 weekly, and workers in this category are not eligible for any employee benefits.
-Those selected for hire must be board approved and are required to complete paperwork in the Human Resources office before beginning work.
+Those selected for hire must be approved by the Board of Trustees and are required to complete paperwork in the Human Resources office before beginning work.

 Individual placement on a salary range is dependent on related experience and educational criteria.
 The link for salary range information for non-teaching staff positions can be found under "classification information" on the Human Resources home page.
 Links to current salary schedules can be found on the Human Resources home page.
 The Human Resources home page is: http://www.sbcc.edu/hr